antoineol/bp-react-starter/README.md

 - `yarn start`: starts database, API, hasura and front
 - `yarn console`: opens the Hasura console.
 Useful to check the database and create migrations.

+## Setup

+- Update .env at the root and in front-starter to match your configuration
+- The starter uses an Auth0 rule to define the Hasura claims in JWT, following this guide: https://hasura.io/docs/latest/graphql/core/guides/integrations/auth0-jwt.html

 ## Deployment

 Suggested deployment: